 - Understand that when trials (and temptations, disappointments, etc.) come your way they can be the cause of some good in life.

-- If one meets them with perseverance (patient willingness to bear under) then the constant "perseverance mode" instead of worry mode in us will eventually produce a mature character, and experiencing this mature character (peace, joy, love, patience, kindness, etc.) will be a joyful thing.
-Wholeness, maturity is what our spirit craves for whether we realize it or not (usually distracted by the things of this world).
+- If one meets them with perseverance (patient willingness to bear under) then the constant "perseverance mode" instead of the "worry mode" in us will eventually produce a mature character, and experiencing this mature character (peace, joy, love, patience, kindness, etc.) will be a joyful thing.
+Wholeness and maturity are what our spirits crave whether we realize it or not (because we are usually distracted by the things of this world).

 - James 1:5-8

-In verses 5-8 he explains that doing this is not always easy and so if one desired to do this and has problems, he should ask God for help and do so with faith knowing that God, who provides for each day's needs, will also provide spiritual help for each day's challenges.
+In verses 5-8 James explains that doing this is not always easy.
+However, if one desires to do this but has problems he should ask God for help having faith that God, who provides for each day's needs, will also provide spiritual help for each day's challenges.

-So many times we will not quit a bad habit or attempt to give up a sin which is blocking our spiritual growth because we feel we will never be able to bear an entire lifetime without it, for example smoking or porn, etc. According to the Scriptures we have just studied, we should get help only today and we will, and tomorrow God will provide the help we need for tomorrow's temptation if we need it.
-The same strategy works for the help we need to develop our talents, reach our goals, convert our family and friends.
+Many times, for example, we will not quit a bad habit or attempt to give up a sin which is blocking our spiritual growth because we feel we will never be able to bear an entire lifetime without it.
+According to the passages we have just studied, God will provide the help we need for today's struggle and will supply what will be necessary for tomorrow's challenge when tomorrow comes.
+The same strategy works for the help we need to develop our talents, reach our goals or convert our family and friends.

-So James tells us that trails do not have to be an enemy, producing not only pain and inconvenience but also cause us to worry and produce damaging stress in our lives.
-No, trials can be used to develop the spiritual maturity we need and desire, which will result in peace and joy.
-Knowing this short-corcuits the worry caused by trials.
+James tells us that trials do not have to be an enemy, producing not only pain and inconvenience but also causing worry and damaging stress in our lives.
+On the contrary, trials can be used to develop the spiritual maturity we need to produce the peace and joy that are the hallmark of a mature Christian life.
+Knowing this short-circuits the worry caused by trials.

 The stress that comes from worry is caused by two things: